Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 ### User defined types (non copyable)

 User types in method parameters position are sent by reference or mutable reference.
-In the return position type is boxed to transfer ownership to caller (Lua).
+When returning, the type is boxed to transfer ownership to the caller (Lua).

 **TODO**: should we accept user types in parameters position boxed as well?